 To be eligible for FEE-HELP a student must provide their Tax File Number (TFN) and;

 - be a permanent humanitarian visa holder residing in Australia or

 - be a New Zealand citizen who holds a Special Category Visa (SCV) and meets all the eligibility criteria under this category

 Students not eligible for FEE-HELP are required to pay the tuition fee by the fee due date.
 Refer to:

 To avoid unnecessary financial expenses, make sure that you withdraw before the relevant census date.
 If you withdraw from a subject after the census date, you will still be liable to pay for this subject.
-This means that if you have already paid upfront, you may not be able to get a refund, and if you have deferred your fees, you will continue to have a debt with the Australian Taxation Office (ATO).
+This means that if you have already paid upfront, you may not be able to get a refund, and if you have deferred your fees, you will continue to have a debt with the ATO.